hugovicfortman/applicationprocess-december2020/README.md

     ~$ dotnet build

-which will restore all the nuget packages and resolve project dependencies
+Since this application is built in .NET5, this command automatically includes `dotnet restore` which will restore all the nuget packages and resolve project dependencies

 ### 4) Running the Project

-To run teh project, use
+To run the project, use

     ~$ dotnet run

-This builds the project and runs it.
+This builds and runs the project.
 By default, the .netcore cli starts the project at `http://localhost:5000/` with a secure `https` listener at `https://localhost:5001/`

 ## Swagger UI